We have information you must know before you buy the Enclave.

 The cabin is what sets the Buick Enclave from other seven- and eight-passenger crossovers.
 Starting with the double-wave dashboard and instrument panel and going all the way back to the rear cargo floor, it's as modern as tomorrow and as functional as a Swiss Army knife.

-Storage space and flexibility gets high marks.
-There's 19 cubic feet of cargo room just inside the power tailgate behind the third row, 66 cubic feet with the third row seats down, and 115 cubic feet with both rows folded.
-And if you need to, you can flop the passenger seat over as well for extra-long cargoes.
-There's storage on top of the dash for sunglasses, iPods, and cellphones.
-There's another 4 cubic feet of storage space under the rear cargo floor.
+The Enclave gets high marks for storage space and flexibility.
+There's 23.2 cubic feet of cargo room just inside the power tailgate behind the third row, 67.5 cubic feet with the third row seats down, and 115.3 cubic feet with both rows folded.
+Another 4 cubic feet of storage space is found under the rear cargo floor.
+And if you need to, you can flop the passenger seat over as well for extra-long cargo.
+Up front, the Enclave has storage on top of the dash for sunglasses, iPods, and cell phones.
 Buick says the Enclave has 24 storage areas, counting door pockets, under-seat areas, and built-in storage.
-The Buick Enclave has more cargo volume than the Acura MDX, the Lexus RX, Volvo XC90, and Audi Q7.
+The Buick Enclave has more cargo volume than the Acura MDX, the Lexus RX, Volvo XC90, and Audi Q7 do.

-Equipped with GM's new high-feature 3.6-liter V6, the Enclave offers good acceleration performance while scoring an EPA-estimated 16/22 City/Highway mpg.
-By comparison, the Cadillac Escalade is rated 13/20 mpg.
+The Enclave also offers frugal fuel economy for its size.
+It scores an EPA-estimated 17/24 City/Highway mpg with front-wheel drive and 16/22 with AWD.
+By comparison, the AWD Cadillac Escalade is rated 12/18 mpg.
 The Enclave is 800 pounds lighter than the Escalade and its V6 is more fuel-efficient than the Escalade's V8.

-The suspension underneath the Lambda platform, at least on the Buick version, is far more sophisticated, far sharper in handling and far more compliant and comfortable than what we've come to expect from this class of vehicles.
+The suspension on the Enclave is far more sophisticated, far sharper in handling and far more compliant and comfortable than what we'd come to expect from this class of vehicles.
 The rear suspension is especially complex and expensive, designed to work well with or without the rear-drive portion of the all-wheel-drive system, and using elaborate aluminum H-arms to put the wheels out as far as possible to the corners and allow for a wide, flat load floor up above.

-Flying around on Ozark Mountain two-lane roads or humming down the Interstate 44 and 64 network in and around St. Louis, the Enclave showed us accurate steering, although a bit numb.
+Flying around on Ozark Mountain two-lane roads or humming down I-44 and I-64 in and around St. Louis, the Enclave showed off ride and handling.
 It provided a quiet, compliant ride, and very, very quiet road behavior.
+It's far more carlike than any of GM's big truck-based SUVs, with much less lean in turns.
+Drivers will find that it feels much smaller than its considerable size.
+The steering is accurate, although a bit numb.

-The all-wheel-drive system operates automatically, full-time all the time, adjusting to road speed, throttle position and the relative speeds of each of the four tires, wet or dry.
+The all-wheel-drive system operates full-time all the time, automatically adjusting to road speed, throttle position and the relative speeds of each of the four tires, wet or dry.
 We think the all-wheel drive is well worth the extra money.
-Normally, it is biased 90/10 front/rear torque split, normally operates between 40/60 and 60/40 in most driving, and can divert 100 percent of available torque to the rear wheels if necessary.
+Normally, it is biased 90/10 front/rear torque split, normally operates between 40/60 and 60/40 in most driving, but it can divert 100 percent of available torque to the rear wheels if necessary.
 No buttons, no ranges, no fuss, just traction.

-With all due respect and reverence for classic Buicks like the '56 Century, the '63 and '66 Rivieras, the pavement-ripping GS 455 Stage III of the muscle-car era, the giant old Estate Wagons, and the refined current crop of Lucernes and LaCrosses, we'll go out on a short, sturdy limb and call the Enclave by far the best Buick ever built, and the most complete Buick we've ever driven.
+With all due respect and reverence for classic Buicks like the 1956 Century, the '63 and '66 Rivieras, and the pavement-ripping GS 455 Stage II of the muscle-car era, we'll go out on a short, sturdy limb and call the Enclave the best Buick ever built, and the most complete Buick we've ever driven.
 If you're in the market for a luxurious family hauler, give this one a long, serious look.
+It makes much more sense than a heavier, more wasteful truck-based SUV for anyone who doesn't need to tow a heavy load.

 Build and price your dream Buick Enclave in just a few easy steps.